15 WordPress security best practices

-Constantly update your WordPress core.
+Constantly update your WordPress core

-Security threats, vulnerabilities, and solutions are constantly changing.
+Updates are the most essential of WordPress security best practices.
+That’s because security threats, vulnerabilities, and solutions are constantly changing.
 What works today may not work a few years from now, and WordPress developers know it.
 That’s why they regularly review their code in search of security vulnerabilities.

 Updating your core improves security, fixes known bugs, and improves performance for your entire site.
 Always back up your site before updating its components, including your core files.

-Constantly update your PHP version.
+Constantly update your PHP version

 Like the WordPress core file, you should keep your PHP version updated.
 PHP versions generally last two to three years before being updated.
 After that, the next-to-latest version will receive security updates for about two more years, and then it’ll no longer be supported.